liatrio/autogov-workflows/README.md

  One of the main reasons to attest to workflow inputs on GitHub's platform is to avoid [script injection attacks](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-for-github-actions#example-of-a-script-injection-attack), that is, a maintainer could ["obfuscate the code used to build their artifact by using a malicious (non-recorded) input"](https://github.com/slsa-framework/slsa-github-generator/issues/3618#issuecomment-2105322454).

-There is also further discussion [here](https://github.com/slsa-framework/slsa-github-generator/issues/3618) where the maintainers of SLSA's slsa-github-generator state that workflow inputs must be included during the attestation generation stage:
+There is also [further discussion in slsa-github-generator#3618](https://github.com/slsa-framework/slsa-github-generator/issues/3618) where the maintainers of SLSA's slsa-github-generator state that workflow inputs must be included during the attestation generation stage:

 - There is a [need to record inputs](https://github.com/slsa-framework/slsa-github-generator/issues/3618#issuecomment-2105994775) from the repository workflow including:
   - Workflow input(s)